-- The display shows EMERGNCY and the current zone or channel.
+- The display shows Emergency on the current zone and channel.
 A tone sounds and the LED blinks red momentarily. - A tone sounds to indicate that the selected channel does not support emergency and rejects to launch emergency mode. - 2.
 The microphone remains active for the hot mic time specified in the radio's codeplug programming. - 3.
 To exit Emergency Call, press and hold the preprogrammed Emergency button.

-Sending an Emergency Alarm with Emergency Call
+7.11.9 Sending an Emergency Alarm with Emergency Call